NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/running-jellyfish.md

   metadata {
      "stereotypes" : ["service"],
      "codegen": {
        "alias": "srs"
      }
   }
 }
 ```

 Now Jellyfish will refer to the `SoftwareRequestService` as `com.helpco.helpdesk.srs` when naming the JAR file and
 Java package.

 # Generating a System Project
 At this point, we have generated all the required services for the `SoftwareStore` system.
 These services represent all
 the components that will be deployed to realize this system in production.
 However, we can use an additional Jellyfish
 command to generate a project for the entire `SoftwareStore` system.
 This system will _not_ contain any deployable
 code.
 Instead, it contains the following:
-1. A project can be used to test the entire system together.
+1. A project that can be used to test the entire system together.
 This project is used to run tests against the full
-`SoftwareStore` system with all of its services deploye.d
+`SoftwareStore` system with all of its services deployed.
 1. A project that can be used to package all of the services for the system together.
 This is used for convenience to
 make it easy to produce a single ZIP file that contains all of services of the system.

 In order to generate this project, we need to run the command `create-java-system-project`: